albertcordina/Applicant-tracking-system/README.md

           A- Once all fields are filled in the verified, click submit button.
           B- If there are any errors they will be highlighted.
 Please correct them and try submitting again.

-   Contact Support

-         If you encounter any issues or need further assistance, please contact our support team through the “Contact us” page or via email at abcsupport@example.com.

 <>